MohitBurkule/HTMLtoURL/README.md

-#  HTML to URL
+# HTML to URL 🔗

-converts small html into urls directly ,live on https://htmltourl.netlify.app/ (Making good use of Cross site Scripting Vulnerability)
+Convert small HTML into URLs directly with HTML to URL!
+This innovative tool makes good use of Cross-Site Scripting Vulnerability to transform HTML snippets into clickable URLs effortlessly.

-# WHY?
-1) People Search for it  -> https://www.quora.com/Is-there-any-way-to-convert-a-HTML-link-into-URL-link
+## Why HTML to URL?

+1) People are searching for it!
+Check out the discussion on Quora: [Is there any way to convert a HTML link into a URL link?](https://www.quora.com/Is-there-any-way-to-convert-a-HTML-link-into-URL-link)

-2) To simply explore the concept that url can actually contain the data vs url pointing to a location containing data
+2) Explore the concept of URLs containing data versus pointing to it.

-3) No backend Processing required!
-(Server serves only html and js directly as a static site )
+3) No backend processing required!
+The server serves only HTML and JS directly as a static site, resulting in faster loading.

-4) Because of 3) Website is served directly via CDN -> FASTER Loading

-# HOW?
+## How Does it Work?

-Works similar to image data urls
-Data is compressed and base64 encoded and placed in the url
+Similar to image data URLs, data is compressed, base64 encoded, and placed in the URL.

-#Is it Innovative?
+## Is it Innovative?

-Certainly , As there is no similar product as per my knowledge
+Certainly!
+There's no similar product as per my knowledge.

-# Problems / Disadvantages?
+## Problems / Disadvantages?

-1)Since the contents of the webpage depend on contents in the url , Its a disaster recepie for Cross site scripting attack
+1) Vulnerable to Cross-Site Scripting attacks due to webpage content being dependent on URL contents.

-2)Urls can be horrendously long !
+2) URLs can become horrendously long!

-# How would I solve these Problems?(Possibly in a future version)
+## How Would I Solve These Problems?
+(Possibly in a Future Version)

-1) Can add a Checksum-like value at the end of Url and which would be stored in backend and checked everytime a url is rendered
+1) Add a checksum-like value at the end of the URL, stored in the backend and checked every time a URL is rendered.

-2) Efficient Data Compression / Template based techniques can be used to overcome long urls
+2) Implement efficient data compression or template-based techniques to overcome long URLs.